Are Mopeds and Scooters Considered Motorcycles? - Jones Law Group - Your Lawyers for Life

 No matter what type of two- (or three–) vehicle you choose to ride, it’s an incredible amount of fun.
 The downside is that it can also be extremely dangerous.
 Even if you do everything you can to avoid an accident, that doesn’t mean others on the road are as conscientious.
 More than 80,000 motorcycle accidents that led to an injury occurred in 2019 alone, according to the Insurance Information Institute.
 That comes out to about 220 injury-causing accidents every day across the country.

-Why are motorcycle, moped and motor scooter riders at an increased risk of being hurt?
+Why are motorcycle, moped and motorscooter riders at an increased risk of being hurt?
 There are a lot of factors involved.
 Maybe the most important is that car and truck drivers often don’t expect a rider to be on the road with them at the same time.
 As a matter of fact, they often can’t even see a rider until it’s too late to avoid a collision.
-The size difference between the typical car and two-wheel vehicle is enormous, making the consequences even more serious.
+The size difference between a typical car and a two-wheel vehicle is enormous, making the consequences even more serious.

 Common Injuries After Scooter, Motorcycle, or Moped Crashes